-In the last blog post, I gave you 8 awesome reasons artists should consider blogging, and so many of you emailed me and said something like, “Well that’s great Jules, but I have no idea what to write about!”
+In my last blog post, I gave you 8 awesome reasons artists might want to consider blogging, and so many of you emailed me and said something like, “Well that’s great Jules, but I have no idea what to write about!”
 So I decided to come up with 52 blog post ideas for artists.
 (Wasn’t that thoughtful? 😁)

 But before we get started, one of the things you want to consider when using these topics or coming up with one (or more) of your own is this:

 Who is your target reader?